Mihono Bourbon

-Mihono Bourbon (Japanese:ミホノブルボン; 25 April 1989 – 22 February 2017) was a Japanese thoroughbred racehorse.
+Mihono Bourbon (ミホノブルボン, Mihono Burubon) was a Japanese Thoroughbred racehorse.
 Mihono Bourbon was highly successful, winning seven of his eight races and putting up a major challenge for the Japanese Triple Crown in 1992, winning the first two races undefeated before finally losing to Rice Shower in the Kikuka-shō.
 Injuries curtailed Mihono Bourbon's career, and he did not race again after his three-year-old season.
 Due to his seemingly machine-like ability to handle slopes and maintain his position as a front-runner in races, he received the nicknames "Cyborg" and "Chestnut Super Express."
 Mihono Bourbon received multiple JRA awards, including being voted Japanese Horse of the Year in 1992 and the champion two-year-old and three-year-old colt in 1991 and 1992, respectively.

 Background

 Mihono Bourbon was foaled 25 April 1989 at Haraguchi Farm.
 He was sold to horse-owner Miura Shoji, who named the horse after the Bourbon dynasty that ruled France in the 16th century.
 In April 1991, when Mihono Bourbon became old enough, he was transferred to the Ritto Training Center, where he was assigned trainer Tameo Toyama.
-Toyama was known for intense training methods using slopped tracks.
-Toyoma assigned this training method along with a specialty diet to Mihono Bourbon.
+Toyama was known for intense training methods using sloped tracks.
+Toyama assigned this training method along with a specialty diet to Mihono Bourbon.
 Training assistants noted that during this period, Mihono Bourbon disliked people approaching during meals and preferred to remain alone.